The Worker Adjustment and Retraining Notification Act Frequently Asked Questions

 Below is a list of frequently asked questions about the Worker Adjustment and Retraining Notification (WARN) Act.
 If you have more specific questions that you would like answered, please contact us.

-Contact information for the city and county chief elected official(s) who receives WARN notices is available from your Local Workforce Development Area Administrators.
+Contact your Local Workforce Development Area (Local Area) Administrators to find contact information for the city and county chief elected official(s) who receive WARN notices.

-California labor market data are available on the EDD’s Labor Market Information Division (LMID) web page.
+You can find California labor market data from our Labor Market Information Division (LMID).
 The LMID collects and publishes employment, unemployment, and other labor market data for all counties of California.

-Requests for additional labor market services or questions should be addressed to the LMID.
-Visit the Contact LMI page for detailed contact information.
+Requests for more labor market services and questions should be addressed to the LMID.
+You can contact LMI for more information.

-The WARN Report is updated on the 10th and 25th of each month and published within three days thereafter, excluding holidays and weekends.
+The WARN Report is published every Tuesday and Thursday of each week, excluding holidays and weekends.

-California retention laws require the EDD to store records for up to five years.
-Currently, the EDD publishes all available WARN Reports under the Listing of Filed WARN Notices section of the EDD’s WARN Information for Employers web page.
+California retention laws require us to store records for up to five years.
+All available WARN Reports are published in a Listing of Filed WARN Notices

 Source: 20 CFR 639.2, Page 351

 The enforcement of the WARN law and labor law violations should be directed to the California Department of Industrial Relations.
-The EDD only processes California WARN notices that it receives and does not provide legal advice nor does it enforce labor law, including WARN law violations.
+We only process the California WARN notices we receive and do not provide legal advice or enforce labor law, including WARN law violations.

-A company with a “covered establishment” that employs 75 employees or more is required to file a WARN notice if it lays off 50 or more employees during any 30-day period.
+A company with a covered establishment that has 75 employees or more is required to file a WARN notice if the company lays off 50 or more employees during any 30-day period.

 Source: California Labor Code, Section 1400

-Employers must give a WARN notice at least 60 calendar days prior to any planned plant closing or mass layoff.
-If all employees are not terminated on the same date, the date of the first individual termination within the statutory 30-day or 90-day period triggers the 60-day notice requirement.
+Employers must give a WARN notice at least 60 calendar days before any planned plant closure or mass layoff.
+If all employees are not terminated on the same date, the date of the first individual termination within a 30-day or 90-day period starts the 60-day notice requirement.
 A worker’s last day of employment is considered the date of that worker’s layoff.